gnss-sdr/geniuss-place/_sp-blocks/01-global-parameters.md

 can be smaller) and the acquisition-to-tracking latency.
 This behavior can be deactivated by setting this parameter to `false`, which makes the receiver search satellites in each band independently.

+The assisted pairs are: GPS L1 C/A $$ \rightarrow $$ L2C and L5; Galileo E1
+$$ \rightarrow $$ E5a, E5b, and E6; and QZSS L1 C/A $$ \rightarrow $$ L5.
+<span style="color: orange">In the `next` branch of the public repository, the
+assistance additionally covers GLONASS L1 C/A $$ \rightarrow $$ L2 C/A and
+BeiDou B1I $$ \rightarrow $$ B3I (falling back to a satellite tracked on B1C
+when no B1I channel tracks it), and the Doppler estimation is projected to the secondary band by the exact carrier-frequency ratio between the assisting and the searched signals.
+Moreover, if the secondary band's Acquisition block sets `enable_doppler_narrowing=true` (see the [Acquisition documentation]({{ "/docs/sp-blocks/acquisition/" | relative_url }})), the Doppler search in that band is narrowed to a single bin centered at the projected value, instead of sweeping the full grid.
+These features will be available in the next GNSS-SDR stable release.</span>

 |----------
 |        **Parameter**        | **Description**                                                                                                                                                                                                                                   | **Required** |